MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 --------------------

-In this configuration, calling the  native method ``waitButton()`` will still return only when a button is pressed, but it will not prevent other Java threads from being scheduled.
+In this configuration, calling the  native method ``waitButton()`` will still return only when a button is pressed, but it will not prevent other threads from being scheduled.

 ..
    | Copyright 2021-2025, MicroEJ Corp.
 Content in this space is free